#4 Poor water pressure

-Water pressure can present itself in a number of way, one being poor pressure at the tap, the other being water pressure dropping when other taps are turned on.
+Water pressure can present itself in a number of ways.
+One being poor pressure at the tap, the other being water pressure dropping when other taps are turned on.

-If you have experienced these events continue reading as we touch on some ways in which we can use to pin point the pressure problem and offer solutions towards remedying these concerns.
+In this blog we will touch one ways to pin point the pressure problems and offer solutions toward remedying these concerns.

-You will need a gauge and a couple of shifter so you can investigate.
+If you wanted to give this a go yourself, you will need a gauge and a couple of shifters to investigate.

-Check to see how much water pressure the Local council guarantees you.
+1. Check to see how much water pressure the Local council guarantees you

-Check the water pressure at the water meter and compare with your local council promise.
+2. Check the water pressure at the water meter and compare with your local council promise

-If the water meter is too hard to access, it is ok to take a pressure reading from the nearest tap.
+If the water meter is too hard to access, taking a pressure reading from the nearest tap also works.

-Test water pressure drop rate around the house.
+3. Test the water pressure drop rate around the house

-After you have done 3 or more outlet tests, try running 2-3 outlets at a time and note the pressure changes.
+After you have done three or more outlet tests, try running 2-3 outlets at a time and note the pressure changes.

-Ideally you are wanting to see water pressure with very little pressure fluctuations at all.
-If you are however seeing significant signs of pressure lose, keep taking readings for the whole house to see if any area affects the pressure more than others and then call a plumber to help fix the problem.,
+Ideally, you are wanting to see water pressure with very little pressure fluctuations at all.
+If you are however seeing significant signs of pressure loss, keep taking readings for the whole house, see if any area affects the pressure more than others, then call a plumber to help fix the problem.

 If you have galvanised pipe in your home or old copper, there is a very good chance that these are contributing to your poor pressure.